-2.38 In view of the above, the Authority recommends that the TSPs should be charged for roll-out obligations test fee only for the DHQs/ BHQs/ SDCAs which are actually tested by TERM Cells.
+2.42 In view of the above, the Authority recommends that the TSPs should be charged for roll-out obligations test fee only for the DHQs/BHQs/SDCAs which are actually tested by TERM Cells.
 The Authority also recommends that there is a need to rationalize the structure of testing fee to avoid double payment for testing the same MSC.
-MSC test fee should only be charged once for all the towns served by the common MSC, which are being tested by TERM Cells under sample testing.

-F. Net-worth requirement for migration from UASL to UL
+G. Net worth requirement for migration from UASL to UL

-- 2.39 As per the terms and conditions of the Unified Licence, an applicant company should have a net-worth as prescribed in the Unified Licence on the date of the application and a certificate to this effect has to be provided by the registered Company Secretary along with application.
-Any applicant seeking additional authorization, subsequent to grant of UL, has to meet the minimum cumulative net-worth required on the date of application for seeking such additional authorization. - 2.40 One stakeholder submitted that there is no clarity on whether a UASL holder wanting to migrate to UL also has to fulfil the net-worth requirement.
-The stakeholder further submitted that an existing TSP may have built up accumulated losses over the period of 20 years of its operations; getting a licence to operate (upon expiry of its existing license), should not act as a barrier merely because it is net-worth negative Therefore, according to the stakeholder, there should be a specific mention in the guidelines for migration from UASL to UL that the net-worth need not be positive.
-The stakeholder also submitted that DoT has allowed migration from UASL to UL in cases of negative net-worth on a case-to-case basis.
+- 2.43 As per the terms and conditions of the Unified Licence, an applicant company should have a net worth as prescribed in the Unified Licence on the date of the application and a certificate to this effect has to be provided by the registered Company Secretary along with application.
+Any applicant seeking additional authorization, subsequent to grant of UL, has to meet the minimum cumulative net worth required on the date of application for seeking such additional authorization. - 2.44 One stakeholder submitted that there is no clarity on whether a UASL holder wanting to migrate to UL also has to fulfil the net worth requirement.
+The stakeholder further submitted that an existing TSP may have built up accumulated losses over the period of 20 years of its operations; getting a licence to operate (upon expiry of its existing license), should not act as a barrier merely because it is net worth negative Therefore, according to the stakeholder, there should be a specific mention in the guidelines for migration from UASL to UL that the net worth need not be positive.
+The stakeholder also submitted that DoT has in the past allowed migration from UASL to UL in cases of negative net worth on a case-to-case basis.

-- 2.41 The whole objective of putting eligibility conditions for the applicants seeking Unified Licence such as net-worth, paid-up capital etc is to ensure that only serious applicants enter into telecom business as telecom sector is a capital intensive sector and requires huge investments to provide services which have a long gestation period.
-If a TSP has been providing telecom services for a period as long as 20 years, it won't make any logic to debar it from providing the telecom services at the end of service licence period even if it has turned networth negative.
+2.45 The whole objective of putting eligibility conditions for the applicants seeking Unified Licence such as net worth, paid-up capital etc is to ensure that only serious applicants enter into telecom business as telecom sector is a capital intensive sector and requires huge investments to provide services which have a long gestation period.
+If a TSP has been providing telecom services for a period as long as 20 years, it won't make any logic to debar it from providing the telecom services at the end of service licence period even if it has turned net worth negative.
 Otherwise it may put its entire subscriber base into uncertainty and the investment made by it at risk.
 In any case, it would require acquiring access spectrum through auction at the market determined prices.
-Auction process has its own eligibility conditions. - 2.42 In view of the above, it may not be fair to ask such TSP to close down its services on expiry of service licence merely because it is not meeting the minimum net-worth condition of UL.
-Therefore, the Authority is of the view that for an existing service provider, for renewal of licence or migration of its licence to UL, the condition of minimum net worth should not be applicable. - 2.43 In view of the above, the Authority recommends that for an existing service provider, for renewal of licence or migration of its licence to UL, the condition of minimum net worth should not be applicable.
+Auction process has its own eligibility conditions.

+- 2.46 In view of the above, it may not be fair to ask such TSP to close down its services on expiry of service licence merely because it is not meeting the minimum net worth condition of UL.
+Therefore, the Authority is of the view that for an existing service provider, for renewal of licence or migration of its licence to UL, the condition of minimum net worth should not be applicable. - 2.47 In view of the above, the Authority recommends that for an existing service provider, for renewal of licence or migration of its licence to UL, the condition of minimum net worth should not be applicable.

-G. EMF compliance and certification
+H. EMF compliance and certification